-One of the more important Fire Emblem games, Genealogy of the Holy War introduced features that became staples of the franchise.
-These include the Weapon Triangle, Skills, and characters marrying with their stats impacting children — all staples of the franchise as of 2017.
-The massive maps (at least compared to your standard FE stage) with multiple castles needing conquering wasn’t used again.
-The story spans two generations of soldiers in the far-off continent of Jugdral, starting with Sigurd and eventually moving onto his son, Seliph, almost two decades later.
+One of the more important Fire Emblem games, Genealogy of the Holy War introduced the Weapon Triangle, special Skills, and marrying characters with their stats impacting children — all staples of the franchise as of 2017.
+The massive maps (at least compared to your standard FE stage) with multiple castles needing conquering was never reused, however.
+The story of Genealogy spans two generations of soldiers in the far-off continent of Jugdral, beginning with Sigurd before moving onto his son, Seliph, almost two decades later.

 Created for the Japan-only Satellaview peripheral for the Super Famicom, BS Fire Emblem consists of four timed battles, set chronologically before the original Fire Emblem and stars existing characters such as Minerva.
 Like other Satellaview games, BS Fire Emblem contains voice acting, a first for the franchise.
 However, there’s no legal way to play BS Fire Emblem as the Satellaview service was discontinued, but the maps were recreated as a bonus feature in New Mystery of the Emblem on Nintendo DS.

 The final game by series creator Shouzou Kaga before his departure from Intelligent Systems, Thracia 776 is a midquel to Genealogy of the Holy War that stars Leif, one of the second generation units.
 Thracia 776 originally debuted on the Japan-only Nintendo Power service (not the U.S. magazine of the same name), but later got a regular Super Famicom cartridge in the waning days of the platform.
 Maybe that’s why Thracia is the worst-selling game in the franchise.

 Little is known about Fire Emblem: Maiden of Darkness — commonly known as Fire Emblem 64 — in the years since its cancellation, but 2015’s “The Making of Fire Emblem” book revealed a few details.
 The rumors that FE64 eventually transitioned onto Game Boy Advance to become The Binding Blade are true, but little of the original Maiden of Darkness, including story and practically every character, made the journey across platforms.
 Even Roy, one of the elements of FE64 to survive the move, was renamed (his original name was Ike) and redesigned.